DorothyTamYiLing/GWarrange/tutorials.md

 ![myNoNintactk_rev1fwd0](https://user-images.githubusercontent.com/34043893/231439513-45c179bf-8bc6-4d1b-98b6-fe8f896ce57e.png)

+Height of arrows corresponds to proporiton of case/control genomes.

 (Above: 10 intact kmers that are in forward orientation in majority of structure "1" genomes, as well as reverse in majority of structure "0" genomes;
 Below: 8 intact kmers that are in reverse orientation in majority of structure "1" genomes, as well as forward in majority of structure "0" genomes)